allennrbc/Software-Tools-Spring-2024/Analysis for Checkpoint #2.md

 Insurance Exchanges
 <https://www.cms.gov/files/document/cms-cciio-draft-py-24-public-facing-map10262023v1.pdf>

-Nevada will get worse with less exchange particpation.
+Nevada will get worse with less exchange participation.
 Mississippi will get better, Texas appears to be improving in some counties, but getting worse in others.
 While Colorado and New Mexico appear to be losing ground.